 Solar Panels on a Rear Pack

-However, it also implies that you will be limited to the kind of routes you can follow.
-You won’t be in a position to venture into extreme off-road trails that require a lot of squeezing through and navigating tight bike paths with your off-road fat tire e-bike for example.
+However, the trailer isn't the most route-friendly accessory, especially for complicated routes.
+Don't count on venturing into extreme off-road trails that require a lot of squeezing through and navigating tight bike paths with your off-road fat tire e-bike for example.